sanjidtt/Fitness_App/README.md

-# fitness_app
+# bmicalculator

-A new Flutter project.
+A new Flutter application which calculates BMI.

 ## Getting Started